Working Abroad Vocabulary: Words, Collocations & Idioms (B2–C1)

 Hit the ground running

-• You’ll need to hit the ground running if you’re starting work abroad.
+• You’ll need to hit the ground running in your new role.

 Thrown in at the deep end

-• I was thrown in at the deep end on my first day abroad!
+• I was thrown in at the deep end on my first day.

 Learn the ropes

-• It took a while to learn the ropes at my new job in Canada.
+• It took time to learn the ropes in a new country.

 A steep learning curve